filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

     - `SECPMessages`: the root cid of the secp messages sharray
   - The cid of this `TxMeta` object should be used to fill the `Messages` field of the block header.
 - `BLSAggregate` - The aggregated signatures of all messages in the block that used BLS signing.
-- `Signature` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
+- `Signature` - A signature with the miner's worker account private key (must also match the ticket signature) over the entire block.
 This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

 An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionPoStVerifyInfo`.